filamentphp/filament/packages/forms/docs/05-validation.md

 ### Mac Address

-The field under validation must be a MAC address.
+The field must be a MAC address.
 [See the Laravel documentation](https://laravel.com/docs/validation#rule-mac)

 ```php
 Field::make('mac_address')->macAddress()